Assistive Technology Network

 During the trial period, the student should be introduced to motivating activities around topics of interest.
 Focus on giving the student control over their environment such as making a choice, requesting an item or giving a direction.
 Avoid right/wrong and yes/no types of responses.
 It is also important for the student to have an appropriate way to refuse or reject.

 Trial implementation must involve teaching the student and providing the appropriate support.
 The best way to teach is by doing.
 While adults who will be working with the student do not need to be proficient with each system, they will need to be familiar enough to be able to consistently model its use.
+AAC Apps and Devices: Thoughts on Conducting AAC Trials from PrAACtical AAC provides information on what to consider when conducting AAC trials.

 A communication system is an extension of the communicator, so it is necessary to take the time to complete this part of the process and fully explore the options considered.
 The trial period takes time to compare and contrast the options in order to determine the "best fit" for the student.